chinaq/IdentityServerSubdomainMultiTenant/README.md

 ## In Authorization Project ##

 1. Add ConnectionString in your appsettings.json file with "DefaultConnection" connection string to your database.
-2. Make the required changes to the database seed in IdentityServerDbcontext and ConfigurationDbContext.
+2. Make the required changes to the database seed in IdentityDbcontext and ConfigurationDbContext.
 You need to give your client configuration as per your requirement.
 3. Run the migrations for IdentityServerDbContext and ConfigurationDbContext and update database.
 4. Add the TenantId to the AspNetUsers table.